Why Stretching Won’t Save Your Frozen Shoulder: Do This Instead

 Frozen Shoulder, also called adhesive capsulitis, is a condition that makes your shoulder very painful and stiff.
-It limits how much you can move your shoulder and can make everyday activities really hard, like reaching up or getting dressed.
+It limits how much you can move your shoulder and makes everyday activities like reaching up or getting dressed really hard.

 Myths About Frozen Shoulder